Tahitibob35/roller-shutter/README.md

 # roller-shutter
-Somfy roller shutter controled by an ESP32
+Somfy roller shutter controlled by an ESP32

 * Main page